Shape of Clusters as a Probe of Screening Mechanisms in Modified Gravity

 Our calculations show that the chameleon model is sensitive to the behavior of the density far from the center of the halo.
 In order to get stable results, we immersed the halo in a background with a constant density of 0.4 the mean density of the universe.
-We find that the Newtonian and symmetron values are independent of the presence of this background.
+We choose a value lower than the mean density of the universe to take into account the fact that clusters are surrounded by voids, and thus immersed in under-dense regions.
+In fact, we find that the Newtonian and symmetron values are independent of the presence of this background.

-Given the solutions of the field equations, we now measure the shape of their iso-surfaces: the axial ratios of the iso-surfaces of a given distribution $f$ (in our case the Newtonian potential and both scalar fields) is: \be M_{ij} = \int f x_i x_j d^3x. \ee As the absolute value of the scalar fields do not decrease with radius, we defined $f$ as a renormalized version of the fields.
-These iso-surfaces can be approximated by ellipsoids, described by the radial coordinate $k$ (eq.(\ref{def_k})) with axial ratios $q^2=\frac{M_{xx}}{M_{zz}}$ and $s^2=\frac{M_{yy}}{M_{zz}}$, where $M_{xx}$, $M_{yy}$ and $M_{zz}$ are the eigenvalues of $M_{ij}$.
-As our system is aligned with respect to the box, we do not need to diagonalize $M_{ij}$, since eq.(\ref{definition_shape}) already provides the eigenvalues.
-The integral in that equation is computed by making a summation over the grid up to twice the virial radius.
-As in the symmetron model the scalar field can be completely screened up to values of $k$ of the order of $2 R_v$, we extended the domain of the integral for the most extreme cases (with very small values of $\lambda_{s,0}$ and $z_{SSB}$).
+Given the solutions of the field equations, we now measure the shape of their iso-surfaces: the axial ratios of the iso-surfaces of a given distribution $f$ (in our case the Newtonian potential and both scalar fields) is: \be M_{ij} = \int f x_i x_j d^3x. \ee As the absolute value of the scalar fields does not decrease with radius, we defined $f$ as a renormalized version of the fields.
+These iso-surfaces can be approximated by ellipsoids, described by the ellipsoidal radius $k$ with axial ratios $q^2=\frac{M_{xx}}{M_{zz}}$ and $s^2=\frac{M_{yy}}{M_{zz}}$, where $M_{xx}$, $M_{yy}$ and $M_{zz}$ are the eigenvalues of $M_{ij}$.
+The integral in that equation is computed by suming over the grid up to twice the virial radius.
+As in the symmetron model the scalar field can be screened up to values of $k$ of the order of $2 R_v$, we extended the domain of the integral for the most extreme cases (with very small values of $\lambda_{s,0}$ and $z_{SSB}$).
 Thus, in the symmetron case, we integrated up to the maximum between $2 R_v$ and the radius $k$ at which $f$ reaches 0.5.
 In all the cases, the summation was made up to no more than $3 R_v$.
-The shape of the region in which the integral is calculated was determined iteratively as in \citep[][]{1991ApJ...378..496D}.
+The shape of the region in which the integral is computed was obtained iteratively as in\citep[][]{1991ApJ...378..496D}.